simta1/codeforces-anytime/README.md

 Codeforces Anytime reads your Codeforces virtual contest history and plots a local rating graph in your browser.

 ## Usage
-1. Open the app in your browser.
+1. Open https://simta1.github.io/codeforces-anytime/#/ in your browser.
 2. Click `Add handle`.
 3. Enter your Codeforces handle.
 4. Open your profile page.